kiingxo/pulse-ai-dailydigest/README.md

    - Verify the GitHub token has access to all listed repositories

 4. **Empty digests**
-   - Check if there's actually activity in the specified time period
+   - Check if there's actually activity in the past 24 hours
    - Verify repository names are in the correct format (`owner/repo`)
+   - The system now automatically skips repositories with no recent activity

 ### Debugging